jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 ### Predictions/IOU

 As stated in previous paragraphs, two different models were proposed.
 The predictions gathered in the next scenarios were:

-1. `Images while following the target`: For the number of true positives: 539, number false positives: 0, number false negatives: 0.
+1. `Images while following the target`: For the number of true positives: 539, number of false positives: 0 and number of false negatives: 0.
 These values were relatively the same in either 2-by-2 or 5-by-5 encoders-decoders arrangement.
 From the image below, it is seen that the model performed adequately when the target was detected.

 ![image3]

-2. `Images while at patrol without target`: For the number of true positives: 0, number false positives: 136, number false negatives: 0.
+2. `Images while at patrol without target`: For the number of true positives: 0, number of false positives: 136, and number of false negatives: 0.
 False positives were also relatively the same in either 2-by-2 or 5-by-5 encoders-decoders arrangement.
-From the image below, it is arguable that the model could have performed adequately while patroling without the target,
+From the image below, it is arguable that the model could have performed adequately while patroling without the target.

 ![image4]

-3. `Images while at patrol with target`
+3. `Images while at patrol with target`: For the number of true positives: 173, number of false positives: 3, and number of false negatives: 139.
+This results are those of the 5-by-5 encoders-decoders arrangement and are much better than the one gathered for the other combination.
+In such case, the number of true positives and false negatives were recorded to be as much as 70 and 173 respectively.
+This largerly impacted

 ![image5]